osmosis-labs/osmosis/x/ibc-hooks/contracts/crosschain-swaps/README.md

 Channels are determined by the prefixes specified in the contract during instantiation, so the user needs to provide a receiver with the supported prefix.
-In future (once ack/timeout tracking is supported by the chain), we could enable support for any channel by specifying it as a parameter.
+This will probably change in the future

 The `slippage` can be set to a percentage of the twap price (as shown above), or as the minimum amount of tokens expected to be received: `{"min_output_amount": "100"}`.

+The `on_failed_delivery` field can be set to `do_nothing` or a local recovery addr via `{"local_recovery_addr": "osmo1..."}`.
+If set to `do_nothing`, the contract will not track the packet, and the user will not be able to recover the funds if the packet fails.
+If set to a local recovery addr, the contract will track the packet, and the specified address will be able to execute `{"recover": {}}` on the crosschain swaps contract to recover the funds.

 #### Optional keys

-If `track_ibc_sends` is enabled during instantiation, the `failed_delivery` key can be set to an address on Osmosis that will be allowed to recover the tokens in case of a failure.
-This key is optional and if ommited will default to `false`.

 The `next_memo` key, if provided, will be added to the IBC transfer as the memo for that transfer.
 This can be useful if the receiving chain also has IBC hooks on transfers.
 In that case, this can be used to specify how the receiver should deal with the received tokens (mostly useful when the receiver is a contract or another ibc actor).

+Any JSON object is accepted as a valid memo, as long as it doesn't contain the key "ibc_callback".
+That key is used internally for the contract to track the success or failure of the packet delivery.

 ## Requirements